wei-jian/wei-jian.github.io/README.md

 ## Development

-After pushing a new commit to the `master` branch the site is automatically rebuild and deployed to the `gh-pages` branch using *Travis CI*.
+After pushing a new commit to the `develop` branch the site is automatically rebuild and deployed to the `master` branch using *Travis CI*.

 For local development you can build the site by using `stack`: